Computing Income for ITR-4 Form

-- Except remuneration and interest to partners, no deductions are allowed.
+- Except for remuneration and interest to partners, no deductions are allowed.

 - If the taxpayer wants to declare lower income, he will have to maintain books of account and get his account audited on a compulsory basis.

-- The returns should be submitted electronically with digital signature.
+- The returns should be submitted electronically with a digital signature.